linuxtuxie/MMM-SunnyPortal/Readme.md

 > :warning: Please do not use an **updateInterval** shorter than 15 minutes (900 seconds).
 A too short
 > setting will cause your account to get locked out by SunnyPortal, and the power output is always
 > calculated in a time interval of 15 minutes...so there is no need to update in a shorter time interval.
 > There is a check to have a minimum value of 900 seconds.
-Any lower value will be ignored.
+Any lower value is ignored.

 #### Contribution